Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Monochromatic Neutron Beamline

 \section{Monochromatic Neutron Beamline}

-The SNS monochromatic neutron beamline is engineered to primarily deliver 8.9~\AA\ neutrons, selected via alkali-intercalated graphite monochromators and filtered by frame overlap choppers~\cite{Fomin2015}.
+The SNS monochromatic neutron beamline is engineered to primarily deliver 8.9~\AA\ neutrons, selected via alkali-intercalated graphite monochromators and filtered by a time-of-flight frame overlap chopper~\cite{Fomin2015}.
 The beamline receives cold neutrons from a liquid hydrogen moderator, with a time averaged proton power of up to 1.6 MW~\cite{Fomin2015}.
 Downstream of the monochromators, the beam is guided through an expanding half-ellipsoid neutron guide, emerging into a shielded experimental enclosure~\cite{Fomin2015}.
+This upstream monochromatic beamline and its 8.9~\AA\ neutron production capability were established previously~\cite{Fomin2015}.

 To facilitate neutron polarimetry studies, we have extended the beamline with a flight tube constructed from aluminum pipe.
-The flight tube connects the shielded enclosure to an external experimental hall, providing a controlled environment for neutron polarization device installation and beam manipulation.
+The flight tube, as shown in figure~\ref{fig:beamline_schematic}, connects the shielded enclosure to an external experimental hall, providing a controlled environment for neutron polarization device installation and beam manipulation.
 Collimation is achieved using lithium apertures and skimmers, which define the beam profile and minimize activation and background.
 Borated shielding lines the flight tube to suppress stray neutrons and ensure radiation safety.